XRPLF/xrpl-dev-portal/www/websocket_api.md

 * [`wallet_seed`](#wallet-seed)

 # Managing Accounts #
 Accounts are the core identity in the Ripple Network.
 Each account can hold balances in multiple currencies.
 In order to be a valid account, however, there is a minimum reserve in XRP.
-(This value fluctuates with the load on the network; spamming new account creations increases the necessary reserve. <span class='draft-comment'>Does it really fluctuate dynamically?</span>) It is expected that accounts will correspond loosely to individual users.
+(The [reserve for an account](https://ripple.com/wiki/Reserves) increases with the amount of data it is responsible for in the shared ledger.)
+It is expected that accounts will correspond loosely to individual users.
 An account is similar to a Bitcoin wallet, except that it is not limited strictly to holding digital crypto-currency.

 ## account_info ##